► New 2020 BMW M3 scooped

 So many questions.
 Will the next M3 be little more or less than a cut-price, downsized M5?
 Can the next M4 in its standard form hope to eclipse the bells-and-whistles GTS version of the current car?
 And can the most important M car BMW makes get back to being the best compact sports saloon/coupe money can buy, without caveat?

-In autumn 2018, BMW will introduce the all-new 3-series saloon, code G20, followed in 2019 by the Touring (G21) and in 2020 by the 4-series coupe and convertible (G22/23).
+The all-new 3-series saloon, code G20, will be followed in 2019 by the Touring (G21) and in 2020 by the 4-series coupe and convertible (G22/23).
 Of these four bodystyles, three will receive the full M treatment.
 Why no M4 Gran Coupe?
 Because the next Gran Coupe will be electric.

 While previous M3s have been powered by a mixed bag of engines, from lightweight and punchy 2.0-litre four (E30) to a 4.0-litre V8 (E90/E92), the next version, due 2020, remains faithful to the twin-turbo 3.0-litre found in the current car.
 The power output of the next-gen base car is said to equal that of the limited-edition M4 GTS, which musters 493bhp at 6250rpm and 442lb ft at 4000rpm.